amedia/contextual-logger/README.md

 # => {"message": "Logged out.", "user_id": 123}
 ```

-Contextual info whose keys are prefixed with an underscore, will only
+Contextual info with keys prefixed with an underscore will only
 be added to log events with severities of `error` or `fatal`:
 ```ruby
 logger[:_request_url] = request.request_url